pengqun/pre-commit-hooks/README.md

     - id: awesome-lint
 ```

-By default the linted `README.md` file is auto detected by awesome-lint.
+By default only `README.md` file is linted.
 If you want to use custom specified file, you can override the `files` configuration:

 ```yaml
 - repo: https://github.com/pengqun/pre-commit-hooks